WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-05/cors/index.md

 CORS, also known as Cross-Origin Resource Sharing, is something every web developer has to deal with at some point.
 Chances are if you are reading this article then you are probably dealing with a CORS error right now.
 In this article I will tell you what CORS is and how you can fix CORS errors.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: PNtFSVU-YTI`

 ## What Is CORS?

 Does this look familiar?